dhilst/scrapjobs.go/README.md

    `url`, `descrip` and `tags`.
 The first 3 comes from the job vacancy page, `descrip` is the text with the vacancy data. `tags` is a list of tags passed from the command line.
+   - You can run the scrapper with the command `node scrap.mjs downloadJobs golangprojects_com.json go golangprojects`
 3. Load the files in the database.
 There is a `insert_txt.py` script for that purpose.